The Hubert Curien Award

 Since its inception in 2004, the biennial Hubert Curien Award recognises outstanding efforts to help society benefit from space.

-We’re thrilled to welcome the official nominees for the 11th Hubert Curien Award!
+We’re thrilled to announce the official winner of the 11th Hubert Curien Award!

 Eligibility